harleytml/tsos-nucleus/README.md

 Current Version: `Neutronium (0.0)`

-TS/OS is a SysV ABI, \*nix inspired (sorta), operating system with a focus on being as multiplatform as possible.
+TS/OS is a SysV ABI operating system with a focus on being as multiplatform as possible.

 TS/OS was a operating system made for several reasons